justyceh/github-tutorial3/README.md

 - We can check our branches by running git branch, any name with a asterik next to it, is the branch you are currently on

-- We can use git checkout -b to create a new branch, or switch between branches
+- We can use git checkout -b to create a new branch, or switch between sticks